dmauser/azure-routeserver/ars-nhip/README.md

 show ip bgp neighbors 10.0.0.132 advertised-routes show ip bgp neighbors 10.0.0.133 received-routes show ip bgp neighbors 10.0.0.133 advertised-routes

+# Important ===========> Bring back the NVA and make sure both are up and running.
 ```

 ### Task 4: enabling Next Hop IP feature

-To resolve the asymmetric issue we will leverage the BGP attribute called custom next hop IP to use Azure Load Balancer as the next hop.
-Azure Route Server will honor that attribute change and all the East/West trafffic will not use
+To resolve the asymmetric issue, we will leverage the BGP attribute called custom next hop IP to use Azure Load Balancer as the next ho BGP attribute using a route-map configuration on both NVAs.

+Azure Route Server will honor that attribute, and all the East/West trafffic will not use Azure Load Balancer

 #### Deploy